 With the common rhetoric of the ‘digital detox’ and ‘switching off’, there is an assumption that mindfulness and technology are mutually exclusive.
 Challenging this assumption, this project built a manifesto for designing technology that takes care of the people who use it.

-Embedding ourselves within the Mindfulness Everywhere team, we tapped into their extensive knowledge and experience of the mindfulness and technology industries.
-Using this as a basis, we engaged with relevant literature, and interviewed relevant industry experts.
-Building on this we conducted case studies on a range of well known digital products, identifying their mindful (or not-so-mindful) characteristics, and building an understanding of how various elements across graphic design, search algorithms, notification structures, UX, UI, and service models can influence a user's state of mind.
+Embedding ourselves within the Mindfulness Everywhere team, we tapped into their extensive knowledge and experience of mindfulness and technology industries.
+Using this as a base, we engaged with relevant literature, and interviewed relevant industry experts.
+Building on this, we collected case studies from a range of well known digital products to identify their mindful (or not-so-mindful) characteristics, whilst gaining an understanding of how various elements across graphic design, search algorithms, notification structures, UX, UI, and service models influence a user's state of mind.